 This increased risk of deaths can be attributed to numerous factors, including highway design and construction, lack of enforcement and poor accordance with occupant safety laws.
-Through a project with the Department of Human Resources - Injury Prevention Section, GOHS aims to establish regional highway safety offices that address these issues to reduce the toll of rural crashes.
+This proposal aims to establish regional highway safety offices that address these issues to reduce the toll of rural crashes.